New shot aims to stop hidden leukemia in its tracks

 Summary

-This study tests whether a drug called blinatumomab, given as a shot under the skin, can control small amounts of leftover leukemia (called measurable residual disease) in adults with B-cell acute lymphoblastic leukemia.
+This study tests whether a drug called blinatumomab, given as a simple injection under the skin, can control small amounts of leftover leukemia cells (called measurable residual disease, or MRD) in adults with B-cell acute lymphoblastic leukemia.
 The goal is to prevent the cancer from returning.
-About 40 people will take part, and the study is not yet recruiting.
+About 40 participants will receive the drug, and researchers will monitor side effects and how well it works.

 Disclaimer Read more